 With national benefits granted to all Canadian citizens and permanent residents, such as free universal healthcare and public secondary education, saving up can be a breeze, leaving you with some financial freedom to use your money in other areas.

-Cost of living varies from city to city however the national average cost of living for a single person is estimated at $2,730 per month whereas for a family of 4 it averages around $5,158.
+The cost of living in Canada varies from city to city, however, the national average cost of living for a single person is estimated at $2,730 per month whereas for a family of 4 it averages around $5,158.

 Which Places in Canada Have the Lowest Cost of Living?

 Knowing which provinces or territories are affordable to live in will certainly help narrow down your choices of destinations when planning to move to Canada and guide you in making the right decision for your specific needs.

 There are certain provinces in Canada that are quite costly to live in, for example, Toronto, although voted the 8th most liveable city to live in in the world is also the most expensive city to live in Canada.
 Vancouver, which is considered the 6th most liveable city in Canada, currently takes 2nd place as the most expensive city to live in, followed by Victoria, according to Expatistan.com.

 On the other end of the spectrum, Québec City is the 3rd cheapest city to live in North America, followed by Montreal and Winnipeg.
 These are based on overall expenses in relation to earning potential.